 I also believe we don’t do people any favors when we avoid performance conversations.
-If you’re unhappy with the service you’re receiving, then by all means let that vendor or partner know.
+If you’re unhappy with the service you’re receiving, then let that vendor or partner know.
 People can’t fix problems they aren’t fully aware of.
 And, to assume your business partners are mind readers and should know what you’re thinking is professionally immature.
-I’ve had far too many colleagues and clients tell me that one of their key partners just dropped them out of the blue with minimal or no advanced warning.
-This then sometimes ends up creating a crisis for them which was completely avoidable if there had been better communication.
-Something as simple as giving someone a “heads up” can make all the difference in their ability to respond to and adverse event.
-Ultimately all professional relationships run their course in some way, shape or form.
-Since we know this, why not handle it better and respect the previous good work you had done together.
+I’ve had far too many colleagues and clients tell me that one of their key partners just dropped them unexpectedly with minimal or no advanced warning.
+This then sometimes ends up creating a crisis for them which would have been completely avoidable if there had been better communication.
+Something as simple as giving someone a “heads up” can make all the difference in their ability to respond to an adverse event.
+All professional relationships run their course in some way, shape, or form.
+Since we know this, why not handle it better and respect the previous good work you did together.

-When it comes to employees, performance conversations avoided or ignored never leads to better outcomes.
+When it comes to employees, performance conversations avoided or ignored never lead to better outcomes.
 Things don’t improve if they are left unaddressed.
 If you hope that someone will either just leave the organization of their own accord or magically turn around their performance without any feedback from you, then I think you’re living a bit of a leadership fantasy.
-There are no perfect employees or bosses and the only way to overcome our imperfections is to have the courage to address what’s broken to see if you both can fix it.
+There are no perfect employees or bosses.
+The only way to overcome our imperfections is to have the courage to address what’s broken to see if you both can fix it.
 Sometimes the answer is it’s unfixable, but even that can be handled honestly and fairly.
-Good people can be a bad fit for a role or in too far over their head to make it work.
+Good people can be a bad fit for a role or too far over their heads to make it work.
 Treat them with respect when this happens and don’t make it personal.
-Letting them hang on a thread until you run out of patience or something blows up is an unwise management strategy.
+Letting them hang on a thread until you run out of patience, or something blows up is an unwise management strategy.

-I believe that things fall apart gradually then all at once.
-The divisiveness in our country and society as a whole is largely due to our inability to communicate differences of opinion and deal with relationship discomfort.
+Things fall apart gradually, then all at once.
+The divisiveness in our country and society is due to our inability to communicate differences of opinion and deal with relationship discomfort.
 In an adult-to-adult relationship, we are constantly talking about our shared expectations of one another and making sure we’re doing our part to hold up the bargain and addressing any gaps that exist.
 Leadership is never about doing what’s easy.
 Leadership is about doing what’s hard and what’s right.
 If you are avoiding conversations or ignoring following up with someone, this says more about you than them.
 You are also setting yourself up for similar treatment in the future because poor behavior has a way of coming back at you.
 Do the right thing.
-Have the conversation.
+Have a conversation.
 Be polite.
 Be honest.
 Be professional.
 Demonstrate empathy.
 Be a leader!
 Stop avoiding your communication responsibilities.